eslint/eslint/docs/src/rules/quotes.md

 This rule enforces the consistent use of either backticks, double, or single quotes.

-This rule is aware of directive prologues such as `"use strict";` and will not flag or autofix them unless doing so will not change how the directive prologue is interpreted.
+This rule is aware of directive prologues such as `"use strict"` and will not flag or autofix them if doing so will change how the directive prologue is interpreted.

 ## Options